 Suffolk Prohelp businesses continue to give their time and professional expertise creating webinars and videos to support VCSE organisations in Suffolk.
-We know that no-one has all the answers right now having the support of ProHelp professionals helps us to make sense of this difficult time and the ever changing environment.
+We know that no-one has all the answers right now, but having the support of ProHelp professionals helps us to make sense of this difficult time and the ever-changing environment.

 All these webinars are free.

 If you’ve any suggestions for topics you’d like to see covered, email [email protected]